Philemonip/Cooking-Corner/README.md

 How to use this Application:

-Clone the github repository to your local machine
+Clone the github repository to your local machine.
 Run the command, "npm install" inside the cloned directory Run the command "nodemon app.js" inside the cloned directory to start the application Go to "https://localhost:4000/" to see the rendered pages